Logo: to the web site of the Swedish Defence University

 National Category

-Communication Studies Political Science (excluding Public Administration Studies and Globalisation Studies) Other Social Sciences not elsewhere specified
+Media and Communication Studies Political Science (excluding Public Administration Studies and Globalisation Studies) Other Social Sciences not elsewhere specified

 Research subject